grange85/ahfow-www/_posts/2005/2005-05-13-piggie-gets-a-screening-in-nyc.markdown

 ---
 <p>The Two Boots Pioneer Theater<br />155 East 3rd Street (between Avenues A and B), New York, New York 10009</p>
 <p>May 25th at 7:00pm<br />Tickets $9.00<br /><a href="http://www.twoboots.com/pioneer">Buy tickets in advance</a> (or call  (800) 595-4849)</p>
-<p>Join Alison Bagnall and Alison Dickey for a Q&amp;A and a beer after the screening.</p>
+<p>Join Alison Bagnall and Alison Dickey for a Q&A and a beer after the screening.</p>